 So here is the summed-up case for the “poly-free” house, and a bit of perspective:

 - Water vapour diffusion through building materials accounts for only about 2% of moisture penetration through walls, and a vapour retarder primer can be twice as effective as it needs to be.

 - Polyethylene is some 15 times more resistant to water vapour diffusion than it needs to be; it's expensive to buy and install; is environmentally questionable; and it can actually cause problems in the summer months.

-U.S. Building Code requirements for vapour retarders are proposed based on climate and properties of other materials in the wall assembly.
+U.S. Building Code requirements for vapor retarders are proposed based on climate and properties of other materials in the wall assembly.
 Identified hygrothermal regions include those applicable to Canada.
-Most assemblies do not use polyethylene and incorporate latex paint or vapour semi-permeable interior finishes.
+Most assemblies do not use polyethylene and incorporate latex paint or vapor semi-permeable interior finishes.

 The following main principles are recommended:

-- Avoid vapour barriers where vapour retarders will work, avoid vapour retarders where vapour permeable materials will work.
+- Avoid vapor barriers where vapor retarders will work, avoid vapor retarders where vapor permeable materials will work.

-- Avoid the installation of a vapour barrier on both sides of the wall assembly.
+- Avoid the installation of a vapor barrier on both sides of the wall assembly.